rrwick/Core-SNP-filter/README.md

 4. `g`: whether any sequence at this site contains `G` or `g`
 5. `t`: whether any sequence at this site contains `T` or `t`
 6. `count`: the number of sequences at this site which contain an unambiguous base
-7. `frac`: the fraction of sequences at this site which contain an unambiguous base
+7. `frac`: the fraction of sequences at this site which contain an unambiguous base (`count` divided by the total number of sequences)
 8. `var`: whether there is any variation at this site (i.e. two or more of the `a`/`c`/`g`/`t` columns are true)
 9. `keep`: whether the site passed the filter and is included in the output